Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/03-drop-column/README.md

 It seems to work well; we can drag and drop, but...

 The devil is in the details.
-What if we want to insert the card between two existing ones in another column?
-Here, it always adds it at the end.
+What if we want to insert the card between two existing ones instead of appending the card at the bottom of the column? right now, it always adds it at the end.

 This becomes tricky.
 How could we solve it?

 - Capture the mouse position when the drop occurs.
 - Save an array of refs for the divs containing each card in the destination column.
-- Iterate through them and check if the mouse position is between two elements.
+- Iterate through them and check if the mouse position is inbetween two elements.
-- Insert it there (and if it’s below the last card, add it to the end, the same with the top).
+- Insert it there (and if it’s below the last card, add it to the end, the same with the top scenario).

 This is quite complex.
-How could we make it easier?
+Could we make it easier?
 Yes!
-What if instead of dropping on columns, we drop on cards?
-What would happen?
+If instead of dropping on columns, why don't we drop on cards?

 - We could easily insert the cards.
-- For the bottom part of the column (if there is blank space), we could create an invisible card to occupy that space and serve as a drop area.
+- For the bottom part of the column (if there is blank space available), we could create an invisible card to occupy that space and serve as a drop area.

-> If we want to refine more, we can split the card into three areas to see if we should drop it at the top or the bottom.
+> If we want to refine more, we can split the card into three areas to see if we should drop it right before the top or after the bottom of the card.

 We will see this in the next example.